Please review Foster Care Licensing Frequently Asked Questions

 Steps to Become a Foster Parent

-The Fillmore County foster care licensor is your first point of contact.
-Our licensor will ask for personal information such as your name, address, phone number and your motivation for becoming a foster parent.
-They will also discuss agency needs for foster parents.
+After reviewing the above information, call Fillmore County Social Work Intake at 507-765-2175.
+Our intake worker will ask for personal information such as your name, birthdate, address, phone number and your motivation for becoming a foster parent.

 Step 2: Complete the Application and Fact Sheet